tstum-wq/tstum-dataviz-portfolio/critique-by-design.md

 - What is the visualization attempting to communicate?

 ## Step two: the critique
-I began by marking up the visualization, which allows me to easily log and track elements I plan to improve.
+After reviewing the chart, I began by marking up the visualization, which allows me to easily log and track elements I plan to improve.

 ![Untitled_Artwork 5](https://github.com/user-attachments/assets/1b2aca75-f5f4-4782-92a8-6626fd7fa70b)